Xunnamius/hashnav/Docs/Documentation.md

 * First Mode
 	1. location - (`mixed`) The target destination.
 		* If this is a `number` (and `trackHistory` is `true`), the browser will navigate to the history entry that corresponds with the supplied parameter by passing `location` as an argument to [history.get()](#PMI-history.get "Jump to it!").
 Note that supplying a number that is "out of bounds" will have this method simply return `false` with no further action taken.
-		* If this is an `object` made up of key/value pairs representing the desired hash URI query string (similar to what you'd would get if [getStoredHash()](#PMI-getStoredHash "Jump to it!") were called), the browser will navigate to the specified parameters (without changing the page/state designator).
+		* If this is an `object` made up of key/value pairs representing the desired URI query string (similar to what you'd get if [getStoredHash()](#PMI-getStoredHash "Jump to it!") were called), the browser will navigate to the specified parameters (without changing the page/state designator).
 		* If this is a `string`
 			* and the `string` starts with `#`, the current hash URI will be replaced with `location` (ex. '#!/home&&param=1')
 			* and the `string` starts with `&`, the browser will append `location` to the end of the current query string. (ex. '&param=1')